Most people don’t have a hard work problem.

 That question changes everything.

-That structural limit is explored further in Hard Work Without Leverage Will Always Limit Your Income.
+If this feels true, the real trap is deeper than this → Hard Work Without Leverage Will Always Limit Your Income.